 This leaves us with in-person poker as our only option right now.
 Fortunately, Michigan has an active live poker scene between the many casinos and charitable poker rooms spread across the state.
 The chances are if you’re reading these words from Michigan, there’s a poker room within reasonable driving distance.

 Note: The following list is dedicated exclusively to poker games held at casinos.
-The locations of charitable poker rooms change on a regular basis, but the MGCB website has a handy locator here that you can use to search for charitable games by city and county.
+The locations of charitable poker rooms change on a regular basis.

 |Motor City Poker Room